-This way, your exposure efforts are not going to stay in vain and you won’t have huge gaps with three to four months where you almost post nothing; where people, more or less, forget about you.
+This way, your exposure efforts are not going to stay in vain, and you won’t have huge gaps with three to four months where you almost post nothing; where people, more or less, forget about you.
 And then all of a sudden, there can be a rapid rush of lots of your different stories going on.
-You can recognize that most of the experts that you’re following, like top-ranking influencers, are always on a call, on a podcast, or on different sorts of PR activities.
+You can recognize that most of the experts you’re following, like top-ranking influencers, are always on a call, podcast, or different sorts of PR activities.

 4. Give Back to Your Community

-You can be an influencer doing lots of different things, but it’s really hard to just be someone working with the enterprise, just being very inspirational, but doesn’t give back to the community.
+You can be an influencer doing lots of different things, but it’s really hard to be someone working with the enterprise, just being very inspirational but doesn’t give back to the community.

-Even people like Tony Robbins, who’s working with presidents, shares so much out there and has tons of free videos and books.
+Even people like Tony Robbins, who works with presidents, share so much out there and have tons of free videos and books.
 He has lots of other things accessible to his fans.
-The same goes for Simon Sinek, who is working in a different department.
+The same goes for Simon Sinek, who works in a different department.

-Now, you don’t have to target your fans as your customers, but you need to respect them and you need to appreciate them.
+Now, you don’t have to target your fans as your customers, but you need to respect and appreciate them.
 You need to give them a reason to keep following you and keep cheering for you.
-Give back to your community, through your content videos or freebies.
-If you’re a developer, give out free software, free research, and other helpful stuff and resources that they can gain from you, learn from you, and just use.
+Give back to your community through your content videos or freebies.
+If you’re a developer, give out free software, free research, and other helpful stuff and resources that they can gain from you, learn from you, and use.
 This leads to the fifth tip.

 5. Create Complementary Resources

 Create freebies that scale.
 This means that you need to create evergreen content, link-worthy content, and other resources that can grow your brand because your brand and your popularity come from your existing network and your existing name, and this needs to expand further.